|Table of Contents for printer HOME|

 Center's award-winning website.

-He co-edits a series of history of science and technology books for Harvard
+He co-edited a series of history of science and technology books for Harvard

-University Press, has served the History of Science Society in a variety
+University Press, served the History of Science Society in a variety

-of offices including Member of Council and Treasurer, and has taught undergraduate
+of offices including Member of Council and Treasurer, and taught undergraduate

 and graduate courses on history of science at The Johns Hopkins University,